CorneliusCornbread/expect-dialog-rs/README.md

 Great for graphical applications which need to crash but want to inform the user of the crash.

+## Note:
+For tests expect-dialog will revert to their non dialog counterparts and will function without creating dialogs.

 # Install
 ```
 cargo add expect-dialog